Reconsidering Positional Supervision in Masked Diffusion Language Model Training: Method: Relaxing Positional Alignment

 \subsection{Combined Objective}

-We redefine the SFT objective to incorporate the CTC objective into SFT as follows:
+We redefine the SFT objective to incorporate the CTC-S objective into SFT as follows:

-where \( \lambda \) controls the contribution of the CTC term.
-The CTC term is computed against the original slack-free target \(r_0\), as explained in Eq.~\eqref{eq:sft-ctc-objective}, whereas the CE term is computed over the slack-augmented target \(\tilde r_0\).
-Moreover, both CTC and CE terms use the corrupted response sequence \(\tilde r_t\), which is derived from \(\tilde r_0\).
+where \( \lambda \) controls the contribution of the CTC-S term.
+The CTC-S term is computed against the original slack-free target \(r_0\), as explained in Eq.~\eqref{eq:sft-ctc-objective}, whereas the CE term is computed over the slack-augmented target \(\tilde r_0\).
+Moreover, both CTC-S and CE terms use the corrupted response sequence \(\tilde r_t\), which is derived from \(\tilde r_0\).
 Therefore, when computing the CE term, we compute Eq.~\eqref{eq:sft-ce-objective} by substituting \(r_t\) and \(r_0\) with \(\tilde r_t\) and \(\tilde r_0\), respectively.

 This encourages the model to emit \textsc{\textless slack\textgreater} tokens in \(\tilde L\) predictions when needed to accommodate positional uncertainty, while keeping the supervised output content equal to \(r_0\) after collapse.